openego/eGon-data/docs/data/gas_grids.rst

-The gas grid data stems from the SciGRID_gas project and covers the European Gas Transmission Grid.
+The gas grid data stems from the SciGRID_gas project (https://www.gas.scigrid.de/) which covers the European Gas Transmission Grid.
 All data generated in the SciGRID_gas project is licenced under *Creative Commons Attribution 4.0 International Public License*.
 The specific dataset version is IGGIELGN and can be downloaded at https://zenodo.org/record/4767098.